BrendanMcBryan/ByteGrad-JavaScript/README.md

 ## Projects
 ### Mini-Project: Fancy Counter
-Simple intro to basica concepts for using JS to manipulate DOM.
+Simple intro to basic concepts for using JS to manipulate DOM.
+Project is a counter with various styles applied and changed based on events.

+Finished project on Monday, February 5, 2024.

+### Mini-Project: Word Analytics
+Monday, February 5, 2024
+Project that allowes user to enter text and website analyzes charter and word counts, Also shows limits for Twitter and Facebook Posts